Michigan workers’ comp lawyer explains how to protect legal rights and why these injuries are frequently denied.

 I hurt my back at work now what should I do?

-If you hurt your back at work in Michigan make sure to give notice of the back injury within 90 days of it occurring.
+If you hurt your back at work in Michigan make sure to give notice of the injury within 90 days of it occurring.
 We recommend telling a supervisor or manager immediately so there is no confusion about when or if it occurred.

 Employers and insurance companies frequently dispute the so-called Monday morning accident.
-They always think you got hurt over the weekend and now want to get paid under workers’ comp.
+They always think you got injured over the weekend and now want to get paid under workers’ comp.
 Ask to fill out an accident report if necessary.

 Make a claim for workers’ comp benefits within 2 years.
 Simply asking your employer for medical treatment and/or lost wages should be enough to satisfy this requirement.
 It is a good idea to put something in writing like an email or text message and keep it for your records.